hpcgroup/AriesNCL/README.md

 ```

 Start/stop recording counters for fine-grain profiling.
 Does not print timestamps,
 and does not store counters in memory.
-Instead, returns the counter to the user,
+Instead, returns the counters to the user,
 who can then choose to save them or discard them depending on if they are for an
 "interesting" period.
 ```